-Spatial Energy Analysis Toolbox
+Spatial Energy Analysis Toolbox (SEAT)

-The Spatial Energy Analysis Toolbox (REAT) answers spatial-topological questions.
+The Spatial Energy Analysis Toolbox (SEAT) answers spatial-topological questions.
 The aim of the REAT is to support municipalities, cities and regions in preparing for the challenges of a climate-friendly heat supply and to develop spatial energy planning with corresponding measures.
 REAT-based planning of the energy supply in the area under consideration creates planning security for investors and at the same time increases autonomy in the region.
 REATs are thus a central component of spatial energy planning and have been used by municipalities, cantons such as the Canton of Basel-Landschaft and comprehensive studies such as the WIS study.

 The REAT is used to identify spatial-topological and local potentials of various energy sources (local and pipeline-bound as well as transportable and storable).
 The results of the analyses are processed according to the situation, namely in the form of area distinctions, geo-referenced and building-specific potentials or aggregated characteristic values.
 Different framework conditions and restrictions are integral components (such as different heat distribution costs, network paths, noise laws, water protection maps and specifications for the regeneration of borehole heat exchangers).